hongfaqiu/TIFFImageryProvider/README.md

 ```

-If TIFF's projection is not EPSG:4326 or EPSG:3857, you can pass the ``projFunc`` to handle the projection
+If TIFF's projection is not EPSG:4326, you can pass the ``projFunc`` to handle the projection

 ```ts
 import proj4 from 'proj4';